top of page

 Price Range: ¥1,500–¥3,000

-Famous for long lines and outstanding value, Hannosuke offers bold flavors and hearty tendon (tempura rice bowls).
-A must-try for travelers who want high impact at low cost.
+Why visit: Famous for long lines and outstanding value, Hannosuke offers bold flavors and hearty tendon (tempura rice bowls).
+It might take some dedication to get a seat, but the value for the quality of food is worth the wait.
+A must-try Tokyo tempura restaurant for travelers who want high impact at low cost or for those with some time to kill waiting before their Shinkansen departs.

 Price Range: ¥6,000–¥8,000